 A Process's entered documentation displays by selecting the View Documentation icon for that Process.

-Select the element from the Process model in which to edit its description.
+Select the object from the Process model in which to edit its description.

 Ensure that the Configuration panel displays.
 If not, show it.
-Panels to configure this element display.
+Panels to configure this object display.

 Expand the Documentation panel if it is not presently expanded.
 The Description setting displays.

-In the Description setting, edit the information to display when viewing documentation for this element and then press Enter.
-Alternatively, use the What-You-See-Is-What-You-Get (WYSIWYG) rich text editor to stylize your text by clicking the More icon.
+In the Description setting, edit the information to display when viewing documentation for this object and then press Enter.
+Alternatively, use the What-You-See-Is-What-You-Get (WYSIWYG) rich text editor to stylize your text by clicking the More icon

 Follow these guidelines to use the WYSIWYG rich text editor to stylize your text: